ezekielaquino/Gimmit/README.md

 ## How to install

-Assuming you already have `git` cli installed on your machine: simply install globally via `npm instal -g gimmit` or `yarn global add gimmit`.
+Assuming you already have `git` cli installed on your machine and you've [setup](https://kbroman.org/github_tutorial/pages/first_time.html) authentication etc. then you can simply install `Gimmit` globally via `npm install -g gimmit` or `yarn global add gimmit`.

-Once installed, You can now simply type `gimmit` when you want to make a commit to your repo and just follow the prompts.
+Once installed, You can now simply type `gimmit` into a terminal window when you want to make a commit to your repo and just follow the prompts.

 ## Custom configuration